 - Rip out outdated trends that serve no function.
 This applies to vinyl faux-wood paneling, weird glass block walls, and “decorative” room dividers that are now just eyesores.

 Single-space home upgrades

 - Kitchen updates.
-This is an important space for buyers and is often immediately visible upon entering the apartment, so you’ll want to focus your attention here.
+This is an important room for buyers, and is often immediately visible upon entering an apartment, so you’ll want to focus your attention here.
 In addition to refurbishing the cabinet doors, replace the hardware and fixtures.
-You can also go further, and replace the countertops and backsplash.
+You can also go further and replace the countertops and backsplash.
 Visually, these make the biggest impact.
 If you have a very dark kitchen, going lighter will appeal to buyers.

 - Bathroom updates.
 After the kitchen, this is the most important space in an apartment.
 Particularly if there is just one—it’s important to make it look functional and clean.
 The easiest and most affordable ways to update the bath are to paint and change out the medicine cabinet-mirror for an updated model.
 Updating the tile, vanity, and reglazing the tub will also be good ways to freshen up the space.

 - “Flex space” addition.
 While it’s impossible to add actual square footage to an apartment (unless you’re combining apartments), it’s often helpful to add the idea of one.
 This can be done by putting up pressurized walls to carve out an office nook, or by adding sliding doors across a large living room to create a den space.
 While this type of renovation won’t change the legal designation of the number of bedrooms in your unit, it helps buyers envision more uses for the space.